Travel tips, gear, cruises & getaways

 8. The Northern Lights Make It Feel Even More Bucket-List Worthy

 For travelers visiting in the right season, the chance to see the northern lights adds another huge layer of excitement to the trip.
-It turns the evenings into part of the adventure and makes the whole experience feel even more unforgettable.

 Even the possibility of seeing them changes the mood of the trip.